 Employee stock options typically fall into two categories: outright award and performance-based award.
 The latter is also referred to as an incentive award.
 Companies either grant outright awards of stock options (upfront) or on a vesting schedule, i.e. they grant incentive stock options per the achievement of specific targets.

-In case a startup wants to expand offshore, employee stock options are also applicable to offshore teams.
-At their growth stage, startups look to alternative opportunities and find IT talents in other nearshoring countries.
+In case a startup wants to expand offshore, employee stock options are also applicable to offshore teams that work in a software R&D center.
+At their growth stage, startups look to alternative opportunities, weighing offshoring pros and cons.
+As a result, they find IT talents in other nearshoring countries.
 Having a product-oriented mindset, the local tech specialists are highly interested in contributing to the success of their startup company (even if they work remotely).
-For instance, with the help of Alcor, several US tech companies have made use of stock options for their Ukrainian software development teams, and this practice is going to continue.
+Several US tech companies are illustrative offshoring examples that have made use of stock options for their Ukrainian software development teams, and this practice is going to continue.

 Stock Option Plans for Offshore Developers

-In Ukraine, there are many offshore software development teams that work for US-based startups.
+In Ukraine, there are many offshore software development teams that work as an offshore development center of US-based tech companies.
 Employed as independent contractors, developers are thought to have no access to the startup bonus system.
 On the contrary, local software engineers feel a part of the startup team and contribute as much.
 Naturally, co-founders consider rewarding their offshore employees with stock options.
 According to the new regulation of 2017, it’s become easier for Ukrainian independent contractors to invest money abroad and keep assets in other countries.
 Thus, employee stock options from foreign companies have become available in Ukraine.

 In Ukraine, a developer is obliged to pay taxes right after signing the employee stock option agreement and then once more after receiving stocks.
 This situation makes companies opt for another kind of stock options called phantom stock plans.